, Psychotherapist in London

 Additional Rate Information

-I work with individuals at City Therapy Rooms on Wednesday evenings.
+I work with individuals at City Therapy Rooms on Wednesday and Thursday evenings.
 My fee is £70 per 50-minute session I offer a limited number of reduced fee places for people on lower incomes.

 Contact Neil Website